 “That’s just the way I view it.
 I know some guys try to have competitive advantage.
 But I’m just really passionate about trying to make the people around me better in whatever aspect they want to get better at.
 I’m just sharing information with whoever asks.”
 (Ryan Divish-Seattle Times-May 2, 2019)

 Jan.
 1, 2019: A rebuilding Mariners team added a strong piece to its pitching rotation as Japanese standout Yusei Kikuchi agreed to a four-year deal.
-The unique deal is for $43 million over an initial three years, with a $13 million player option for 2022.
+The unique deal is for $43 million over the first three years, with a $13 million player option for 2022.

 But the option can potentially be replaced by an additional four-year, $66 million extension by the club that would convert the deal to seven years total.